uci-inf-133/a1-portfolio-GreasySponge/readme.txt

 7. Is there anything special we need to know in order to run your code?

 The code should run fine, although the Unity project will not run on a local host.
-I plan on publishing the page on GitHub pages, which works with Unity's compressor.
+I published it to GitHub Pages to show it works if you would like to check at https://greasysponge.github.io/